BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic: Methodology

 The details of $lazySearch()$ (Algorithm \ref{mainFunction}, Line \ref{lazySearchFunction}) are described in Algorithm \ref{lazySearchAlgorithm}, which extends the $\mathcal{T}_{FL}$ gradually towards the goal.
-We extract the best candidate vertex $x$ in the forward vertex queue $\mathcal{Q}_{FL}$, which has the highest chance to improve the heuristic.
+BiAIT* extracts the best candidate vertex $x$ in the forward vertex queue $\mathcal{Q}_{FL}$, which has the highest chance to improve the heuristic.
 If the $rhs$-value of $x$ is less than the $g$-value of $x$, the $g$-value will be updated, and the vertex $x$ will become locally consistent.
-Otherwise, the $g$-value will be set to infinity and the $updateState()$ (Line \ref{updateStateFunction_1}) will recalculate the $rhs$-value heuristic for $x$.
-All vertices potentially affected by the change of $x$ are updated as well as the corresponding order in the priority vertex queue (Line \ref{updateStateNeighborsStart} to \ref{updateStateNeighborsEnd}).
+Otherwise, the $g$-value will be set to infinity and the $updateState()$ (Algorithm \ref{lazySearchAlgorithm}, Line \ref{updateStateFunction_1}) will recalculate the $rhs$-value heuristic for $x$.
+All vertices potentially affected by the change of $x$ are updated as well as the corresponding order in the priority vertex queue (Algorithm \ref{lazySearchAlgorithm}, Line \ref{updateStateNeighborsStart} to \ref{updateStateNeighborsEnd}).